distribution/distribution/docs/deploying.md

     cat server.crt intermediate-certificates.pem > certs/domain.crt

+#### Load Balancing Considerations

+One may want to use a load balancer to distribute load, terminate TLS or provide high availability.
+While a full laod balancing setup is outside the scope this document, there are a few considerations that can make the process smoother.

+The most important aspect is that a load balanced cluster of registries must share the same resources.
+For the current version of the registry, this means the following must be the same:

+  - Storage Driver
+  - HTTP Secret
+  - Redis Cache (if configured)

+If any of these are different, the registry may have trouble serving requests.
+As an example, if you're using the filesystem driver, all registry instances must have access to the same filesystem root, which means they should be in the same machine.
+For other drivers, such as s3 or azure, they should be accessing the same resource, and will likely share an identical configuration.
+The _HTTP Secret_ coordinates uploads, so also must be the same across instances.
+Configuring different redis instances will mostly work (at the time of writing), but will not be optimal if the instances are not shared, causing more reqeusts to be directed to the backend.

+Getting the headers correct is very important.
+For all responses to any request under the "/v2/" url space, the `Docker-Distribution-API-Version` header should be set to the value "registry/2.0", even for a 4xx response.
+This header allows the docker engine to quickly resolve authentication realms and fallback to version 1 registries, if necessary.
+Confirming this is setup correctly can help avoid problems with fallback.

+A properly secured registry should return 401 when the "/v2/" endpoint is hit without credentials.
+The response should include a `WWW-Authenticate` challenge, providing guidance on how to authenticate, such as with basic auth or a token service.
+If the load balancer has health checks, it is recommended to configure it to consider a 401 response as healthy and any others as down.
+This will secure your registry by ensuring that configuration problems with authentication don't accidentally expose an unprotected registry.
+If you're using a less sophisticated load balancer, such as Amazon's Elastic Load Balancer, that doesn't allow one to change the healthy response code, health checks can be directed at "/", which will always return a `200 OK` response.

 ### Alternatives

 While rarely advisable, you may want to use self-signed certificates instead, or use your registry in an insecure fashion.
 You will find instructions [here](insecure.md).